Caliper Basics

 More on configurations

-Most configs have optional parameters, e.g. output to name an output file.
-Parameters can be specified as a list of key-value pairs in parentheses after the config name, e.g. runtime-report(output=report.txt,io.bytes).
+Parameters can configure output options or enable additional functionality.
+They can be specified as a list of key-value pairs in parentheses after the config name, e.g. runtime-report(output=report.txt,io.bytes).
 For boolean parameters, only the key needs to be added to enable it; for example, io.bytes is equal to io.bytes=true.
 You can also add parameters outside of parentheses; these apply to all configs.

-Many optional parameters enable additional Caliper functionality.
-For example, the profile.mpi option enables MPI function profiling, the io.bytes option reports I/O bytes written and read, and the mem.highwatermark option reports the memory high-watermark.
-In the example below, the mem.highwatermark option for runtime-report adds the “Allocated MB” column that shows the maximum amount of memory that was allocated in each region:
+In the example below, we enable the mem.highwatermark option in runtime-report.
+This adds the “Allocated MB” column that shows the maximum amount of memory that was allocated in each region:

 $ ./examples/apps/cxx-example -P runtime-report,mem.highwatermark